awkward/backbone.genetics/README.md

 If you only want to make a certain part visible for admins, you can set `Genetics.genes({admin: true})` for specific users.
 All elements with `data-gene="admin"` will be removed if that gene isn’t true.

-You can also use multiple genes in elements, like: `data-gen="admin user"` which means it has to comply to both genes, otherwise it’ll be removed from the view.
+You can also use multiple genes in elements, like: `data-gene="admin user"` which means it has to comply to both genes, otherwise it’ll be removed from the view.

 That’s it.